stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ## Overview

-In this chapter we will implement a loader for an OBJ model.
+In this chapter we will create a loader for an OBJ model and implement vertex de-duplication.

 ---